UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Conclusions and Future Research Directions

-In this work, we present a large scale multi-object tracking benchmark (\ds) consisting of $100$ video sequences with rich annotations.
-We perform comprehensive experiments to evaluate the performance of four object detection and six object tracking methods.
-Based on our benchmark study, there are mainly two aspects to consider when building MOT systems.
-First, we should consider object detection and tracking jointly to evaluate performance of MOT systems.
-We suggest using the \ds protocol for this purpose.
-Second, it is necessary to integrate the object detection and tracking tasks into a unified framework to exploit shared information in constructing a real-world MOT system.
+In this work, we present a large scale multi-object tracking benchmark (\ds) consisting of $100$ videos with rich annotations.
+We carry out extensive experiments to evaluate the performance of twelve object detection and ten object tracking methods.
+We show it is necessary to understand the effect of detection accuracy on the complete MOT system performance.
+Using the proposed \ds metrics, we analyze the quantitative results and conclude with a discussion of the state of the art in both object detection and tracking approaches.
+Based on the analysis and discussion, there are several research directions worth exploring:

-In the future, there are several important directions that we would like to further improve the current work.
-First, we would like to enrich the current \ds dataset to include more sequences and richer annotations.
-More importantly, we would like to extend this dataset to include several videos for pedestrian detection and tracking evaluations.
-In terms of the \ds evaluation protocol, we will perform theoretical analysis on the specific metric we use, and to further improve the performance of MOT systems.